farcasterxyz/protocol/docs/SPECIFICATION.md

 A conflict occurs if there are two messages with the same values for `m.data.fid`, `m.data.body.address`.
 Conflicts are resolved with the following rules:

 1. If `m.data.timestamp` is distinct, discard the message with the lower timestamp.
-2. If `m.data.timestamp` is identical and `m.data.type` is distinct, discard the ReactionAdd message.
+2. If `m.data.timestamp` is identical and `m.data.type` is distinct, discard the VerificationAdd message.
 3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lowest lexicographical order.

-The Reaction CRDT has a per-user size limit of 50.
+The Verification CRDT has a per-user size limit of 50.

 # 3. Hub Specifications